-Most of our lobbies have reopened as of May 20.
+Most of our lobbies are open.
 We ask for your help to keep our branches safe for everyone.
 Here are some of our new practices:

 - The first hour of business is reserved for high risk individuals; older adults and people of any age who have serious underlying medical conditions.

 - If you are sick or have symptoms of a respiratory illness, please do not enter the building.
 Stay home, get better, and use Banking Butler for your banking needs.

 - The number of customers permitted in the lobby at the same time will be limited based on the lobby size.